Early History of the Way

 *Many purity rituals and the prayers to go with them; also, stiffer application of the law than Jesus would interpret.

 Righteousness does not come from sacrifice, or of man’s works, or man’s configured obedience (legalism), but develops from the relationship itself.
 Much like Moses established the Sabbath, Jesus now comes with a further developed and final revelation.
-Jesus states that God loves you whether you are better at keeping the law, or perhaps not so good.
-Thus, to enter into a relationship with Him becomes the clarion call for the ages.
+Jesus states that God loves you whether you are better at keeping the law or perhaps not so good.
+Thus, entering into a relationship with Him becomes the clarion call for the ages.
 From such commitment, the now awakened mind can be taught (renewed) by the spirit of God within and enlightened into God’s nature, essentially the teaching of the Way.

-God the Father is at last revealed and experienced for all who seek, personal and direct, and that is what Jesus begins to teach—the journey of enlightened renewal becomes the continued revelation into God’s nature, in turn, reflected back to you by the kingdom within.
-Born out of the ever-deepening knowledge of the Way, and pointing toward practice through relationship instead of rules, allowing the full breadth of the spirit of God to be exhaled through us, such becomes the outstanding pathway and teaching of the Way.
+God the Father is at last revealed and experienced for all who seek, personal and direct, and that is what Jesus begins to teach—the journey of enlightened renewal becomes the continued revelation into God’s nature, reflected back to you by the kingdom within.
+Born out of the ever-deepening knowledge of the Way and pointing toward practice through relationship instead of rules, allowing the full breadth of the spirit of God to be exhaled through us, such becomes the outstanding pathway and teaching of the Way.
 It is to these ends that this website is dedicated.

 §

 The Nazarene Essenic vision is the relationship with God, practicing wholeness (or perfection) with God, “just as your Father in heaven is perfect (whole),” Matt.
 5.48.
-Nazarenes sought the light of God, the enlightenment received from God, communion with Him, and as a group foremost of all Jews in anticipating the Messiah.
+Nazarenes sought the light of God, the enlightenment received from God, communion with Him, and as a group, foremost of all Jews in anticipating the Messiah.
 Jesus gives the final witnessing of the Law and the Prophets.
 This final testimony is essentially the final interpretation of the Way, the proper pathway, and the proper teaching those who awaken would follow.
 For those who awakened, love and forgiveness became the new standard.
 They would become the Tzadakim, the ‘righteous’.

 God Bless!

-34 comments on “Early History of the Way
+35 comments on “Early History of the Way

 1. I just couldn’t leave your site prior to suggesting that